-It is independent from the global businesses, including sales and trading functions, helping to ensure balance in risk/return decisions.
-The Risk function operates in line with the 'three lines of defence' model (see page 75 of the HSBC Holdings plc Annual Report and Accounts 2019).
+It is independent from the global businesses in order to provide challenge, appropriate oversight and balance in risk/return decisions.
+The Global Risk function operates in line with the three lines of defence model.

+(See page109 of the HSBC Holdings plc Annual Report and Accounts 2020).

 HSBC JOH follows this same approach.